M7tnj/preHeight/README.md

 # preHeight
-preHeight is an R package that predicts the height of people with desired age in desired country based on training a neural network model.
+preHeight is an R package that predicts the height of people with desired school-age in desired country based on training a neural network model.

 Package: preHeight

 Title: Height Prediction

-Description: preHeight is a prediction package based on neural networks which takes recorded data from 1985 to 2019 to train the model and output the value for desired year in form of plots.
+Description: preHeight is a prediction package based on neural networks which takes recorded data from 1985 to 2019(DOI: 10.1016/S0140-6736(20)31859-6) to train the model and output the value for desired year in form of plots.

 Version: 1.0.0